bitshares/bitshares.github.io-old/_content/en/developers.md

 controlled by a N of M multi signature system with both cold and hot keys.
 You can divide access control among  many different individuals within your gateway to ensure that no single individual or single compromised machine can compromise control over your User Issued Asset.
-This is comparable to the need to safe guard the private keys of the crypto currencies an exchange holds for his customers.
+This is comparable to the need to safeguard the private keys of the crypto currencies an exchange holds for its customers.
 It is critical that you guard these keys carefully and keep them in cold storage.

 Access to your User Issued Asset is divided between the owner keys which maintain absolute control